neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 !!! warning "V-Control Pro 2.X is incompatible with Windows 11"
     To use Windows 11 you must use the latest V-Control Pro 3.X available at [Installers](https://neyrinck.com/download/v-control-pro/).
 V-Control Pro 3 is compatible with V-Control Pro 2 Standard licenses.

-!!! warning "You must uninstall Win10Pcap to use V-Control Pro 3 with ethernet surfaces on Windows 11.
+!!! warning "You must uninstall Win10Pcap to use V-Control Pro 3 with Ethernet surfaces on Windows 11.
 You must install Npcap."
-    If you were using V-Control Pro 2.x with an ethernet surface on Windows 10 and you upgraded to Windows 11, then most likely Win10Pcap is installed and must be uninstalled.
+    If you were using V-Control Pro 2.x with an Ethernet surface on Windows 10 and you upgraded to Windows 11, then most likely Win10Pcap is installed and must be uninstalled.
 And you must install NPcap [available here.](https://npcap.com/#download)

 Please follow these steps to uninstall everything and re-install if you have upgraded a Windows 10 system to Windows 11.